Dermatophytosis, "ringworm" in cats

 Rarely occurring nodular or atypical lesions should be evaluated by skin biopsy and histopathology or a cytological examination of an aspirate (Moriello et al., 2017).

 In immunocompetent cats isolated lesions disappear spontaneously after 1-3 months and may not require medication.
-However, treatment of such cases will reduce the disease course as well as the risk for other animals and humans and contamination of the environment.
+However, treatment of such cases will reduce the disease course as well as the risk for other animals, humans and contamination of the environment.

 In catteries and shelters, dermatophyte infection is very difficult to eradicate and is time-consuming and expensive.
 Good compliance with the owner is therefore essential.
 A treatment program is necessary, together with complete separation of infected and uninfected animals and intensive cleaning and decontamination of the environment.
 This will necessitate interruption of breeding programs and shows.
 It is reasonable to group cats into 3 categories:

-sick animals (both lesional and culture positive, usually Wood’s lamp positive)
+- sick animals (both lesion and culture positive, usually Wood’s lamp positive)

-fomite carrier cats (lesion-free, Wood’s lamp negative and negative on repeat fungal culture)
+- fomite carrier cats (lesion-free, Wood's lamp negative and initially positive but after a few days turning to negative on fungal culture)